KHU-VLL/KHU_Vision_and_Learning_Reading_Group/2025_Summer_Schedule.md

 Moreover, send the **presentation slides link** on  **Sunday 11:59pm**.

-This Summer we will have One presenters each week.
+This Summer we will have Two presenters each week.
 Presentation duration is up to the presenter (as long as it does not go over an hour).

 | Date  | Presenters         | Topic                            |
 |-------|--------------------|----------------------------------|